 There is a tendency to pick the pods when they are old and too tough to be thoroughly enjoyed.
 When this happens, the walls get stringy, particularly with runner beans, and the seeds inside start to swell up with starch.
 It is better to pick the pods when they are young – not only are they sweet and tender, but the plants will produce bigger yields.

 Pest and diseases

-Both French and runner beans are quite free of bothersome diseases, which makes control measures such as spraying unnecessary.
-Runner beans can get black fly (aphids), but generally infestations do not spread and evenually get controlled by natural predators.
+Both French and runner beans are free of most bothersome diseases, which makes control measures such as spraying unnecessary.
+Runner beans can get black fly (aphids), but generally infestations do not spread and eventually get controlled by natural predators.
 Unfortunately, slugs and snails will devour young plants, but nightly collection trips to the garden will put a stop to that.
 To prevent problems from developing, rotate your beans by growing them only one year in four in the same part of the garden.